Homeless Services Center

 Check out our Wish List for the Family Shelter on Amazon -- educational toys, art supplies, games, and day planner calendars to support children and families experiencing homelessness

 The Recuperative Care Center Wish List is a program-specific wishlist for items needed at RCC, which features 12 beds for homeless patients in need of a place to recover after being discharged from local hospitals.

 Sign up for our eNewsletter to stay updated with the goings-on at Homeless Services Center; use the link on the top right-hand side of any page of our website!

 Take a look at our Top 10 Ways to Get Creative in Your Support of HSC

-Homeless Services Center (HSC) is pleased to announce that Jannan Thomas will be joining HSC as their new Executive Director starting in October.
+Homeless Services Center (HSC) is pleased to announce that Jannan Thomas is our new Executive Director.

-Thomas will lead the organization as it provides essential services to help move individuals and families out of homelessness into stable housing.
+Jannan will lead HSC as it provides essential services to help move individuals and families out of homelessness into stable housing.
 She has extensive experience in the development of Housing First programs that will be an asset to the implementation of HSC’s new strategic plan.

-Thomas also served as Director of D.O.O.R.
+Jannan also served as Director of D.O.O.R.
 Atlanta, a service learning program that engaged 450 young adults per year.
-A graduate of Columbia Theological Seminary, Ms. Thomas holds a Master of Divinity degree.
-She will be moving to Santa Cruz from Atlanta with her husband.
+A graduate of Columbia Theological Seminary, she holds a Master of Divinity degree.